Generalized Twisted Gabidulin Codes: Introduction

-is the original generalized Gabidulin code consisting of $m\times n$ matrices.
+is the original generalized Gabidulin code consisting of $m\times n$ matrices, where $(\cdot )^T$ denotes the transpose of a matrix.
 To get the minimum distance of this code, we only have to concentrate on the number of the roots of each $f\in \cG_{k,s}$.
+More precise, it can be shown that every polynomial in $\cG_{k,s}$ has at most $q^{k-1}$ roots.
+Also, for any $k-1$ dimensional subspace of the space spanned by the $\alpha_i$'s, there always exists a polynomial in $\cG_{k,s}$ vanishing on it, which implies that the rank of the associated matrix is $m-k+1$.

 In $\cG_{k,s}$, we see that all its members are of the form $f(x)= \sum_{i=0}^{n-1}a_i x^{q^i}$, where $a_i\in \F_{q^n}$.
 A polynomial of this form is called a \emph{linearized polynomial} (also a $q$-polynomial because its exponents are all powers of $q$).
 They are equivalent to $\F_q$-linear transformations from $\F_{q^n}$ to itself.
 We refer to \cite{lidl_finite_1997} for their basic properties.